DorianGrey/svelte-ts-playground/README.md

 Just a playground app tot figure out how good Svelte works in conjunction with TypeScript already...

+# Tasks

+* `start` start the development server.
+* `build` creates a non-bundled production build.
+* `test` starts unit tests via `jest` in watch mode.
+* `test:ci` executes all unit tests in CI mode, i.e. without cache and including coverage.
+* `e2e` executes all E2E tests.
+Note that this requires the development server to be available as well, i.e. use the `start` task in a different terminal tab.
+* `lint` lints all `typescript` files in the project, including test files.
+Note that `.svelte` files are not linted for now, see the following section for details.
+* `format` formats all source code (including tests) in the project.
+* `check` executes `svelte-check`.
+* `serve` serves a production build for further preview.

 # Known issues / problems / glitches

 Note: The list below might not (yet) be exhaustive, it is mostly a list of already spotted aspects.